 Each school district must report annually to the Department any information and data necessary for the Department to calculate transient student ratios.

 In a transient student's first year of attendance in a district, the student's score on the statewide assessments will not be included when calculating the status or progress scores on the district's annual performance report scores.
-The scores will be counted for growth scores from the previous year's assessment for the purpose of the district's annual performance report score and to serve as the baseline for growth in the next year's assessment.
+The scores will be counted for growth scores from the previous year's assessment for the purpose of the district's APR score and to serve as the baseline for growth in the next year's assessment.
 In the second year of attendance, a transient student's score on the statewide assessments will be weighted at fifty percent, with growth counting for fifty percent.
-In the third year of attendance and any subsequent year of attendance, a transient student's status, progress and growth score will be weighted at one hundred percent when calculating the district's performance for purposes of the district's annual performance report score.
+In the third year of attendance and any subsequent year of attendance, a transient student's status, progress and growth score will be weighted at one hundred percent when calculating the district's performance for purposes of the district's APR score.

 This section is similar to SB 765 (2014).
 (Sections 162.1303 & 162.1305)